 The ceremony was attended by the Brodosplit CEO, Tomislav Debeljak and the senior state officials – the State Secretary for Defence, Zdravko Jakop, the Chief of the General Staff of the Croatian Armed Forces, General Mirko Šundov , the Commander of the Croatian Navy, Rear Admiral Predrag Stipanović, the Coast Guard Commander, Commodore Ivo Raffaneli and Split-dalmatian county representatives.

-The coastal patrol vessel is built and equipped in compliance with the Croatian Register of Shipping.
+The coastal patrol boat is built and equipped in compliance with the Croatian Register of Shipping.
 The boat is 43.5 long, with a 8-m beam and is equipped with the basic weapons of the modern Coast Guards (the 30-mm automatic gun, two manually-operated 12.7 mm machine guns and four MANPAD systems.
-The boat have crews of 14 and sail at the speed of 28 knots, a long range and 10-day autonomy at sea.
+It can fit a crew of 14 and sail at the speed of 28 knots with 10 day autonomy on the sea.

 Armed forces will receive new capabilities and Brodosplit Shipyard will gets a new product that could launch further on international markets.